-Alignment with the OECD Guidelines for Multinational Enterprises and the UN Global Compact Principles are tested and assured as a part of the investment process through an internal screening using information from an external data provider for ESG data.
+Alignment with the the UN Global Compact Principles are tested and assured as a part of the investment process through an internal screening using information from an external data provider for ESG data.
+If any investment fails to follow these principles, the Investment Manager questions further and without sufficient progress, preparation is made to exit the investment.